 Ryuji Goda as well.

 Tough Act to Follow: For many years, Yakuza 2 was considered the best entry by several fans and most sequels were often measured unfavorably to it.
 Yakuza 3 was widely deemed inferior due to the emphasis of the orphanage children and the controversial removed content, and opinions vary whether the fourth and fifth games were superior or inferior to each other in terms of characters and/or story.
 It wasn't until Yakuza 0 came out and was considered an Even Better Sequel, although there are fans who maintain that the second game has the best story in the whole series.
 Even some newcomers disappointed in Yakuza 6 felt Kiwami 2 had the better (unchanged) plot.
+Yakuza: Like a Dragon seems to be giving this game a run for its money in terms of its plot despite the polarizing change in gameplay.

 Unintentionally Unsympathetic: Kiryu receives this treatment by some in the endgame, who perceive his reasons for initiating the final battle as nothing more than misplaced masculine pride and a petty need to protect his title.
 Instead of helping Kaoru's dying half-brother, after she pleaded for both men to stop and get medical help, Kiryu decides to take Ryuji down in a fight to the death instead.
 Those critical of Kiryu were also baffled that Kaoru remained at his side after taking down the last of her remaining family.
 It doesn't help that when this is brought up in flashbacks, Kiryu's only explanation on why he needed to fight was because it was something he had to do as a man, although Ryuji believed they were running out of time to settle their score due to their bullet wounds and wanted to go out fighting a worthy adversary.

 The Woobie: Kaoru Sayama.
-Poor girl grew up knowing nothing about her past, and everyone she could trust was determined to keep it a secret from her.
+The poor girl grew up knowing nothing about her past, and everyone she could trust was determined to keep it a secret from her.
 Although she fought her way to become a pillar in the force, she tells Kiryu that others underestimate her and that she even gave up on finding love.
 She and Kiryu witness the deaths of numerous people on their journey to discover the truth, and once she discovers the identity of her real father and her half-brother, they are also killed shortly afterward, and even chooses to die at Kazuma's side.
 Poor girl's going to need a lot more beer.

 Yakuza Kiwami 2

-Author's Saving Throw: After the mixed reception of the soundtrack for the first Kiwami, to the point where many preferred the original PS2 soundtrack over it, the songs returning from the original gamenote "Push Me Under Water", "Outlaw's Lullaby", "Bad Fortune, Not Bad", and "A Scattered Eternal Moment" are either much more faithful to the originals or considered an improvement on them.
+After the mixed reception of the soundtrack for the first Kiwami, to the point where many preferred the original PS2 soundtrack over it, the songs returning from the original gamenote "Push Me Under Water", "Outlaw's Lullaby", "Bad Fortune, Not Bad", and "A Scattered Eternal Moment" are either much more faithful to the originals or considered an improvement on them.
 While the rest of the soundtrack is different, fans were pleased that these ones returned and got a worthy updated treatment.

-Gameplay wise, the overhaul of the Clan Wars from 6 was much appreciated: while the first iteration wasn't bad by any stretch, it boiled down to 'summon all your best guys, sit back and watch them either tear through the enemy lines or lose', with the non-named mooks not getting any real usage.
+Gameplay-wise, the overhaul of the Clan Wars from 6 was much appreciated: while the first iteration wasn't bad by any stretch, it boiled down to 'summon all your best guys, sit back and watch them either tear through the enemy lines or lose', with the non-named mooks not getting any real usage.
 Majima Construction flips the formula on its head by making you the defender instead of the attacker, doing away with the faceless goons you can summon entirely and giving their classes to the major characters, and making it so the player has to be more involved moving their guys around as the situation changes.
 These minor changes make for a solid, addictive Tower Defense minigame.

-Game-Breaker: Like in 0, the Cabaret Club minigame is an easy way to rack up obscene amounts of cash.
+Like in 0, the Cabaret Club minigame is an easy way to rack up obscene amounts of cash.
 A player with enough fans in the Millionaire League who knows what they're doing can make profits of over ¥10,000,000 for just three minutes of play.

 It's Short, So It Sucks!: The main criticism for Majima's story is that it's not very long.
 It's only three chapters long, has no substories or side missions, and the whole thing can be beaten in a couple of hours.
-Although some have criticized it as being shoehorned into the game to cash in on Majima's popularity, all was forgiven with Makoto's appearance.
-And we do get a new karaoke track.

 Particularly against the Amon Clan, using weapon HEAT actions on them becomes ineffective if using the same ones numerous times.
 In fact, using a weapon HEAT action on the third-fourth time becomes useless as it does absolutely no damage, making you waste a HEAT gauge and a weapon durability (unless it's the infinite use ones).
 So if you plan to spam HEAT actions with a powerful weapon on an Amon member, forget it.